Elwy Yost: Death

 Yost recovered from "a serious operation" he had in 2005, according to his wife, Lila.
 He died in West Vancouver, British Columbia on July 21, 2011, aged 86.

 Honours

+A 1985 short comedy film, Working Title by film students Ken Scott and Fred Jones, featured a character who was an explicit parody of Yost.
 In 1999, he was made a Member of the Order of Canada.
 In the same year, he was awarded the Clyde Gilmour Award by the Toronto Film Critics Association.
 In 2021, TVOntario aired Magic Shadows, Elwy Yost: A Life in Movies, a documentary by Karen Shopsowitz about Yost's life and influence.